shiliu0114/TDMAR-Net/README.md

 <p align="center">
   <img src="assets/9.png" alt="Comparison of different MAR methods on the clinical dataset of patients undergoing oral and maxillofacial examinations with metallic structures of various sizes." width="800">
   <br>
-  <em>Figure 9:Comparison of different MAR methods on the clinical dataset of patients undergoing oral and maxillofacial examinations with metallic structures of various sizes.
+  <em>Figure 9:Comparison of different MAR methods on the clinical dataset of patients undergoing oral and maxillofacial examinations with metallic structures of various sizes.
 The display window was set to [−175, 275] HU.</em>
 </p>

 <p align="center">